| Title: | Covariate-Varying Networks |

 CVN

-path <- system.file("cvnfit.RData", package = "CVN") load(path) fit <- plot(fit) fit$plots[[1]][[4]]
+path <- system.file("cvnfit.rda", package = "CVN") load(path) fit <- plot(fit) fit$plots[[1]][[4]]path <- system.file("cvnfit.rda", package = "CVN") load(path) fit <- plot(fit) fit$plots[[1]][[4]]

 Print contents of CVN object

-## S3 method for class 'cvn' print(x, ...)
+## S3 method for class 'cvn' print(x, ...)## S3 method for class 'cvn' print(x, ...)

 x |

-Object of classs 'CVN' |
+Object of class 'CVN' |

 ... |